K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Creates a configuration file for the release in dir Current directory if dir is not used
+	Create configuration file for release in dir.
+If the dir option is not used, the current directory is used.

 - **Parameter**